 Put it to Good Use

 Lucuma powder is about half as sweet as table sugar.
-You may need to blend with another sweetener to your recipe sweeter.
+You may need to blend with another sweetener.
 You can use it for pies, tarts, yogurts, milk shakes, ice cream, sauces and alcoholic beverages.
 You can put lucuma powder in coffee to give it a sweet caramel flavor.